 ACLT’s charter members named their fledgling organization after a one-time giant of the eastern United States hardwood forest, the American Chestnut (Castanea dentata) because the Maryland State Champion surviving American Chestnut tree resided on the 436-acre “Gravatt” property which was the ACLT’s first acquisition.

 These individuals hoped that by preserving this small piece of forest, they could preserve something of the “scenic, natural and historic” sites in Calvert County from the tremendous development pressure of nearby Baltimore and Washington, D.C.

-In the 30 years since its founding, the ACLT has greatly expanded its land preservation vision beyond the initial property.
-In the 1990's the land trust partnered with The Nature Conservancy and the Maryland Department of Natural Resources.
+Since its founding, the ACLT has greatly expanded its land preservation vision beyond the initial property.
+In the 1990’s the land trust partnered with The Nature Conservancy and the Maryland Department of Natural Resources.
 The land trust agreed to undertake the long-term management of any properties acquired by The Nature Conservancy, and later, by the state.
 At the present time, ACLT directly manages about 3,000 acres in the Parkers Creek and adjacent Governors Run watersheds.
-Over 4,000 acres, in total, have been preserved in these two watersheds since ACLT was founded in 1986.
+Over 4,000 acres, in total, have been preserved in these two watersheds since ACLT’s founding.

 Want to get involved with and support ACLT?
 Click here to learn the many ways you can.